 - Do I need a permit to have my driveway done?

-Yes, it most circumstances.
+Yes, in most circumstances.
 A permit is needed to work in the right of way on most roads on Monroe County.
-R&W will take care of the permit for this purpose.
+R&W will notify you on how to proceed with the application.

 - How can I tell if I need to remove and replace my driveway?

 The only way to determine whether or not to resurface or tear out you driveway, is to have one of our professionals come to your home and evaluate it.

 R&W Paving recommends that you seal your driveway the second year after installation.
 We also recommend that you continue to